KDE/digikam-doc/image_editor/transform_tools.rst

     Preservation of features is not possible if enlarging too much, because the inflation process is the exact reverse of the shrinking process, so the maximum amount of pixels you can add to a layer corresponds to the amount of pixels which are not protected.
 For example, if you have a 1000 pixel wide image and you have marked a 800 pixel wide area for protection, the final width should be less than 1200.

+See below the sample image where masks have been applied to preserve important areas in green and remove unwanted in red.

 .. figure:: images/editor_liquid_rescale_masks.webp
     :alt:
     :align: center